prose/prose/README.md

 Because of some [security-related limitations](http://blog.vjeux.com/2012/javascript/github-oauth-login-browser-side.html), Github prevents you from implementing the OAuth Web Application Flow on a client-side only application.

 This is a real bummer.
-So I built [Gatekeeper](http://github.com/developmentseed/gatekeeper), which is the missing piece you need in order to make it work.
+So we built [Gatekeeper](http://github.com/developmentseed/gatekeeper), which is the missing piece you need in order to make OAuth work.

 Installation